lrusso/webmail-lite/README.md

 ## I modified some front-end files and I can't see any changes

-Delete every folder and file that you see in **data/cache** and reload.
+Delete every folder and file that you see in **data/cache** and reload the page.